-40, The University hopes to continue building on their existing training programme for research ethics and integrity and will be hosting an external training session for researchers through UKRIO in January 2024.
+42, The University intends to continue building on their existing training programme for research ethics and integrity.
+The University will be hosting a further training session in November 2024 on Trusted Research from the Research Collaboration and Advice Team.

-41, The University Research Ethics Committee have discussed the requirement for an extensive review of the University's procedure for the Investigation of Misconduct in Research Policy.
-The aim is to set up a working group to discuss a way forward with this in the 2023/24 session.
+43, The University Research Ethics Committee have discussed the requirement for an extensive review of the University's procedure for the Investigation of Misconduct in Research Policy.
+The aim is to set up a working group to discuss a way forward with this in the 2024/25 session.
+This will form part of the new governance implementation process.